Working with Summaries

 - In the Enter Summary Name dialog box, provide a name for the summary and select OK.
 Designer creates the summary in the catalog.

-Designer can also create summaries automatically in a catalog when you add summaries for each group while creating a query-based table or banded object with the component wizard.
-However, all summaries created automatically by the component wizard are static summaries, so when you use the component wizard to create a lot of reports in your catalog, the catalog becomes very messy with many duplicate summaries.
+Designer can also create summaries automatically in a catalog when you add summaries for each group while creating a query-based table or banded object with the report wizard.
+However, all summaries created automatically by the report wizard are static summaries, so when you use the report wizard to create a lot of reports in your catalog, the catalog becomes very messy with many duplicate summaries.
 Therefore, it is better practice to create dynamic summaries in the catalog and add them to the data components in your reports after you generate the data components with the wizards.